 As most photographers used to say about their professional beginnings, also my interest for photography emerged when I was a little boy and was only a small hobby for many years.
 However, this hobby has turned into a passion over the last few years as I continue to learn and grow as a photographer.
 I have found the best inspiration for my photographs is the nature around us and I am very impressed by all the different forms, shapes and atmospheres which nature can take.
 Therefore, I prefer to see it mostly in the tones of black and white.
-Most of my friends do not understand why I am going out when the weather conditions are so miserable that nobody would let the dog out and why I am always complaining when the perfect sunny day is pleasing all of them.
-I hope you can find the answer in my photographs
+Most of my friends do not understand why I am going out when the weather conditions are so miserable, and why I am always complaining when the perfect sunny day is pleasing all of them.
+I hope you can find the answer in my photographs.

-There will be more information regarding my equipment in our blog, so now only very briefly.
-Currently, I am using combination of both digital and analog equipment.
-I have been using for some time Canon 5D Mark II with Canon L 17-40, 70-200 and Carl Zeiss 50 mm lenses.
-The quite recent edition to my gear is Contax 645 with three Carl Zeiss lenses 35, 45 and 80 mm.
-After nearly two years being almost exclusively digital I am slowly returning to my roots and black and white film (Kodak T-Max 100) is my most preferred medium these days.
-Of course I do not have to mention solid tripod and wide selection of different Lee filters, including the best filter ever made: Lee Big Stopper – 10 stop ND filter.
+There is more information regarding my equipment in our blog, so now only very briefly.
+Currently, I am using exclusively analog equipment, like Mamiya RB 67, Ebony SW 45 and Contax 645 together with fantastic Kodak T-Max black and white films.
+All my photograph showen here are printed in traditional darkroom on fine art baryte papers with different finish.
+Of course I do not have to mention solid tripod and wide selection of different Lee filters, including the best filter ever made: Lee Big Stopper - 10 stop ND filter.

 One of the last things I would like to emphasize here is the fact that displayed photographs do not reflect the accurate image of our world, but represent my own personal interpretation of the places and things around us.
 I always search for the magic moments, which happening in the early mornings, late afternoons or during the night and impart the unforgettable atmosphere to our unique landscape.